d1c/Election_Analysis_Challenge/README.md

 	| Arapahoe  | 24,801       | 6.7%             |

 * Three candidates received votes in the election.
+  * Diana DeGette won the election in somewhat of a landslide winning 272,892 votes or 73.8% of the total votes cast.

 	| Candidate               | Votes        | Percent of Total |
 	| ----------------------- | ------------ | ---------------- |
 	| Charles Casper Stockham | 85,213       | 23.0%            |
 	| Diana DeGette           | 272,892      | 73.8%            |
 	| Raymon Anthony Doane    | 11,606       | 3.1%             |

-* Diana DeGette won the election by receiving 272,892 votes which represents 73.8% of votes cast.

-### Candidates & Election Winner

-### Total Votes & Voter Turnout

 ## Election Audit Summary